 Prior to Fish, Kevin served as a judicial intern to the Honorable Dolores K. Sloviter (ret.) of U.S. Court of Appeals for the Third Circuit (2003).

-“US IP Enforcement Concerning Chinese Companies,” 2017-18 Harvard China Law Association Han Kun Symposium: Entrepreneurship and Development of China (April 12, 2018 – Cambridge, MA)
+- “US IP Enforcement Concerning Chinese Companies,” Harvard China Law Association Han Kun Symposium: Entrepreneurship and Development of China, Cambridge, Massachusetts (April 2018)

 Certain Composite Aerogel Insulation Materials – Represented patentee Aspen Aerogels, Inc., against two Chinese competitors Guangdong Alison Hi-Tech, Co.
 Ltd. and Nano Tech Co.
 Ltd. In its final determination (final appealable judgment), the ITC issued a limited exclusion order barring the importation of Alison’s and Nano’s composite aerogel insulation into the U.S. market.